cheyennethreadgill/employee-management-app/client/notes.md

         we can add the modal to the app section and only show modal when its clikcked but how will the information from the card get to the modal?

+PROJECTS DASH
+  // for each project we are getting a department
+  // we want to get all of the employees that have the same dept as the project department
+  //     filter through the employees and return all employees that have the same department as the current project

  -->